Rettorio/lusvelt/README.md

   composer Install && npm install
 ```

-now you can start build your app using lumen and svelte.
+now you can start build your app using lumen and svelte 👨‍💻.